jamborta/readaloud/README.md

 - No analytics or tracking

 ### API Security
+- **JWT Authentication**: Secure token-based authentication required for all TTS operations
+- **Password Hashing**: User passwords hashed with bcrypt
-- API key never exposed to frontend
+- **API Key Protection**: Google Cloud API key never exposed to frontend
-- Secured in Cloudflare Worker environment variables
-- Rate limiting prevents abuse
-- CORS restricts access to your domain
+- **Token Expiration**: JWT tokens expire after 30 minutes
+- **CORS Protection**: Restricted to specific domains
+- **User Isolation**: Each user requires their own account

 ### Recommendations
-- Update CORS headers in `worker/index.js` to your domain only
+- Update CORS headers in `backend/main.py` to match your frontend domain
+- Use a strong, randomly generated `SECRET_KEY` in production
-- Consider adding authentication for production use
+- Consider implementing a proper database for user storage
-- Rotate API keys periodically
 - Monitor usage in Google Cloud Console
+- Set up rate limiting for API endpoints
+- Use HTTPS for production deployment

 ## Customization